ThinkParQ/beegfs-csi-driver/docs/usage.md

 Persistent Volume `spec` block.
 It MUST be formatted as modeled in the example.

 NOTE: The driver does NOT provide a way to modify the stripe settings of a directory in the static provisioning workflow.
-Any `beegfsStripe/` prefixed parameters set here will be ignored.

 ```yaml
 apiVersion: v1